 These exceptions do not occur often.
 SouthArk is not legally obligated to discuss releasing a student’s confidential information with that student before doing so if doing so would prevent SouthArk from securing the student’s safety or the safety of others.

 The counseling program utilizes a brief counseling model that is solution-focused.
 A counseling session can last up to 60 minutes.
 Generally, a student may receive up to 3 sessions per semester.
-A student who wants or needs additional counseling will be referred to South Arkansas Regional Health Center or DaySpring.

 If Concerned About a Student

 If it is believed that a student is at risk of becoming suicidal or violent, immediately call SouthArk Public Safety for assistance at 870-864-7125.